 Yet while QoL has taken such a central place in medicine and health care over the last few decades the nature of QoL is less clear.
-What is 'quality of life'?
-And how can it be operationalised in formal instruments?
-The existence of over 800 different QoL instruments attests to the diversity and fruitfulness of the concept but also its contested nature.
-The purpose of this project was to explore this central 'technology' of modern medicine how it came into existence, how it manifested itself, and how it affected health care, an innovative health technology so important that it dominates so much of contemporary medical research and practice yet at the same time so elusive that its exact nature and definition remain unclear.
+What is And how can it be 'quality of life'? operationalised in formal instruments? existence of over 800 different QoL instruments attests to the diversity and fruitfulness of the concept but also its contested nature. purpose of this project was to explore this central 'technology' of modern medicine how it came into existence, how it manifested itself. and how it affected health care, an innovative health technology so important that it dominates so much of contemporary medical research and practice yet at the same time so elusive that its exact nature and definition remain unclear.